Opelika Crush Soccer Club – Frequently Asked Questions (FAQ)

 Registration & Fees

-How do I register my child for the club?
+How do I register my child?

-- New Players in Spring: $400 total
+- New Spring Players: $400

-Is financial assistance or a payment plan available?
+Is financial assistance available?

 Teams & Training